The Graduate Scholars Fellowship

 The Graduate Scholars Fellowship is a three-, four-, or five-year financial package that consists of one-year fellowship support and up to four years of a departmental graduate assistantship.
 The annual stipend for students in the humanities is $20,000 plus tuition and subsidized health insurance.
 A recruiting visit to Bloomington is provided for each student offered a Graduate Scholars Fellowship.

-Past Creative Writing recipients of the Chancellor's Minority Fellowship:
+Past Creative Writing recipients of the Graduate Scholars Fellowship:

 Cherae Clark, 2014-17

 Ambika Gabriel, 2014-17

 Leslie Aguilar, 2012-15